Once we've done writing and testing our migrations, we need to apply them to the primary environment.

 The first solution that comes to mind would be to simply promote as primary the sandbox environment we were using to test our migrations, but this can be a very dangerous operation, as the primary environment might have diverged from your sandbox environment.
 That is, some users or webhooks you've set up might have made changes to either the content or the schema of the primary environment after the fork.

-The safe workflow that DatoCMS suggests to apply migrations to the primary environment is instead the following:
+The safe workflow that DatoCMS suggests applying migrations to the primary environment is instead the following:

 Or using the CLI: